SiemdeNijs/packetcrypt_rs_SNcomp/README.md

 # SNcomp version of packetcrypt_rs annminer
 These packetcrypt miners are pre-compiled by Siem, with custom flags and tinkering.
 Use at your own risk.
 No warranty.
 No support.

 * include jemalloc flag for supported devices
 * upward to ~50% performance gains vs packetcrypt_rs pre-compiled miners (highest increasements seen by EPYC, 5950x, Intel E-series users)
 * different compiling workflow to achieve a more stable experience (hopefully)
 * will be tinkered with in future releases for more custom optimizations

-Look for the version which fits your system.
-No other packages available at the moment.

 Request can be made through PKT Cash's Discord, hit me up there if you need it compiled for a specific target.